Poolewe to Gruinard (via Beinn a’Chaisgein Mor and Beinn a’Chaisgein Beag)

 Descent towards Frith-mheallan and Beinn a’Chaisgein Beag:

-We initially made for Frith-mheallan, a Graham-top of Beinn a’Chaisgein Mor.
+We initially made for Frith-mheallan, a Fiona-top of Beinn a’Chaisgein Mor.

 An Teallach, Beinn Dearg Bheag and Beinn Dearg Mor: